pauldmccarthy/fsleyes/userdoc/overlays.rst

   image associated with the model (see the :ref:`sidebar
   <overlays_mesh_reference_image>`).

-- **Model coordinate space** This is an advanced setting which allows you to specify how the VTK model coordinates are defined, relative to its reference image.
+- **Mesh coordinate space** This is an advanced setting which allows you to specify how the VTK model coordinates are defined, relative to its reference image.